Komal290106/Ghibli/README.md

 ## Credits
-Made with ☕ and endless Studio Ghibli love.
+Made with ☕ and endless Studio Ghibli love
+-by Komal